zeroem/zeroem.github.io/pages/sometimes-you-feel-like-a-map.md

 ## `clojure.lang.Associative`

-The `Associative` interface gives us some building blocks that we\'ll be able to reuse later on.
+The `Associative` interface gives you the APIs necessary to put stuff into your map and check to see that it\'s there.

 {% highlight clojure %}
   Associative